neetcode-gh/lesson-data/howToUseNeetcode.md

 ### 1. Just Start

-Just get started.
+Just get started and don't overthink it.
 Find a reasonable list of problems and start solving them.

 Solve the first problem in the [NeetCode 150](https://neetcode.io/practice?tab=problems) or [NeetCode 250](https://neetcode.io/practice?tab=problems) list.
-I promise you will be able to solve it.
 And then keep going and never look back.

 Both of these lists are comprehensive and provide a good mix of easy and hard problems.